-Aranmula Parthasarathy Temple is one of the important Kerala temples.
+Aranmula Parthasarathy Temple is one of the important and famous kerala temples.
 Lord Krishna is the deity residing at this temple who is the incarnation of Lord Vishnu.
 The sacred jewels called Thiruvabharanam of Ayyapan are taken into procession from Pandalam.
 Aranmula is well known for the snake boat race, which is held every year during the Onam.

 By Road: Aranmula is 10km away from Chengannur.